 Romance scam checker

 Pig butchering scams add an investment layer: the person makes the relationship feel real, then guides you to a fake trading app or crypto platform where the balance looks profitable until withdrawals are blocked.
+Paste the conversation into the checker and it flags the romance scam signals for you.

 Free scam check